Jafter/Primitive/README.md

 primitive form of AI.
 Hence the name: Primitive.

 This program is far from finished, and is more of a hobby.
 Feel free to use this code to your own purposes, I hope you have as much fun as I did fiddling around with it.
-All I ask that that Notch and I are sourced in the documentation, I go by Jafter.

 When the program is run, a white-noise background with appear with the word "Primitive".
 To start the simulation, simply click in the window.
 You may also click the window again during the simulation to generate a new one.
 Each iteration is random.